Welcome back! We activated a special $50 coupon for you valid for 24 hours

 A-Frame House Plans

-At Archival Designs, we offer a broad array of a-frame house plans for vacation homes or permanent residence with splendid character.
+At Archival Designs, we offer a broad array of A-frame style homes for vacation homes or permanent residence with splendid character.

 These distinctive homes are flexible, but definitely excel in areas with heavy snowfall and adapt well to sloping lots.
 Their roof design naturally sheds precipitation while creating interior spaces with vaulted ceilings and abundant natural light via extra-large windows.